Scaling Symmetry and Carrollian Gravity: Scaling Carrollian gravity

 \paragraph{\textbf{Aristotelian Gravity.}} In this case the vector field \( b_{a} \) vanishes, while \( K \neq 0 \).
 As a result, the Carrollian boost symmetry is broken and the associated gravitational theory is Aristotelian.
 We have:

 The temporal torsion in this geometric setting is represented by \(\widehat{\omega}_{0a} = \tau_{0a}\).
 The Aristotelian transformations act on the tensor \( S_{ab} \) as:

-\paragraph{\textbf{Fractonic Gravity.}} In this case following the procedure in section \ref{sec:conformal-construction}, we first compensate for boost transformation by redefining the gauge field \(\tau_{\mu}\) and the covector \(e^{\mu}{}_{a}\) as in \eqref{invariant combinations}.
-Upon implementing these redefinitions, the invariant $I_1+\zeta\, I_2$ turns into the following form:
+\paragraph{\textbf{Tensor Gauge Theory.}} In this case following the procedure in section \ref{sec:conformal-construction}, we first compensate for boost transformation by redefining the gauge field \(\tau_{\mu}\) and the covector \(e^{\mu}{}_{a}\) and covariant derivatives as in \eqref{invariant combinations}-\eqref{spincontilded}.
+Upon implementing these redefinitions, the invariants $I_1$ and $I_2$ turn into the following form:

-In this Lagrangian, all covariant derivatives appearing above are Aristotelian.
-One can observe the emergence of gauge fields \( A_{ab} \) and \( A_{a} \) as fracton gauge fields and \( M_{a} \) as a vector whose gauge transformation are given in section \ref{sec:conformal-construction}.
+In these Lagrangians \eqref{fractonLagrang}, all covariant derivatives appearing above are Aristotelian; One can observe the emergence of gauge fields \( A_{ab} \) and \( A_{a} \) as fracton gauge fields and \( M_{a} \) as a vector and the gauge invariance of fracton Lagrangians \eqref{fractonLagrang} under gauge transformation given in \eqref{Maboost} and \eqref{fractongagugefield}.
+We can do the following field redefinition in the introduced gauge fields \eqref{fractongaugfields2};